oscarpavon/prufus/README.md

 make
 ```
 # Warning
 Every command for manipulate disks in GNU/Linux are for privilege user.
 You don't even can seen your USB without "sudo".
-And the GUI need "sudo" for format the USB
+And the GUI need "sudo" for format the USB.
+This program only work with GPT partitions tables.
+Only UEFI is supported and only EFI will be supported.
+NONE Windows hack here like remove TPM requirement.
+And never will be implemented neither.

 # Development
 If you want code navigation and code completation you can use clangd for your text editor